 - You’ll be at the only university in the Louisville metro to offer a bachelor’s degree in journalism.

 - Your work will be recognized.
-Our students have won many national, regional, and state awards, including being a finalist for the Pacemaker Award (the Pulitzer of college journalism) and willing a national Mark of Excellence Award from the Society of Professional Journalists, among others.
+Our students have won many national, regional, and state awards, including winning a Pacemaker Award (the Pulitzer of college journalism) and a Society of Professional Journalists national Mark of Excellence Award, among others.

 - You will enter the job market with a powerful and versatile degree.
 Nationally, recent college grads who majored in journalism or PR were more likely to find jobs than college grads overall, according to a recent study.